leonardobilhalva/leonardobilhalva/README.md

 My interests are related to programming too.
 I enjoy studying all of them in their thresholds, like implementing high demand for communication and availability in a distributed system or finding the best practices for database maintenance.
 At the end of the day, it‘s not a good problem if there is no need to think about solving it, right?

-🎓 &emsp; **Academic interest**: Microservices, Databases, Parallel Computing, Distributed Systems, Software Engineering.<br/> 📧 &emsp; **Reach me anytime**: leobbbilhalva@gmail.com<br/>
+🎓 &emsp; **Academic interest**: Microservices, Machine Learning, Databases, Parallel Computing, Distributed Systems, Software Engineering.<br/>
+📧 &emsp; **Reach me anytime**: leobbbilhalva@gmail.com<br/>
 <a href="https://www.linkedin.com/in/leonardo-bilhalva-32a55b214/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="https://www.linkedin.com/in/leonardo-bilhalva-32a55b214/" height="40" width="40" /></a>
 </p>